 Results

-MiniTool Power Data Recovery’s results were similar to the other two solutions in both the RAW/Unallocated and Quick Format tests.
+MiniTool Power Data Recovery’s results were similar to the other three solutions in both the RAW/Unallocated and Quick Format tests.
 As expected, it also returned nothing from a fully-formatted SD card.
-However, its free version allowed us to recover around 1 GB of files, higher than both Disk Drill’s 500 MBs and Data Recovery Wizard’s Zero MBs.
+However, its free version allowed us to recover around 1 GB of files, higher than both Disk Drill’s 500 MBs and EaseUS Data Recovery Wizard’s Zero MBs.

 FAQ